You are here

 M. Facilities Use Agreements

-University Offices that license, lease, or allow the use of university facilities for non-university-sponsored programs or events primarily serving minors are required to include language in the agreement requiring identification of authorized adults or program staff, supervision ratios, acknowledgement of Authorized Adults or Program Staff Code of Conduct training, and background screening consistent with this policy.
+University Offices that license, lease, or allow the use of university facilities for non-university sponsored programs or events primarily serving minors are required to include language in the agreement requiring identification of authorized adults or program staff, supervision ratios, acknowledgement of Authorized Adults or Program Staff Code of Conduct training, and background screening consistent with this policy.
+Prior to use or lease of university facilities, program administrators of non-university sponsored programs or non-university groups and/or independent contractors providing services to university sponsored programs are required to certify that they have conducted the criminal background checks listed in paragraph III.B. and determined the fitness of all authorized adults and program staff.
+(Attachment 7)

 N. Authorized Adults or Program Staff Code of Conduct